 The sport is steeped in spiritual traditions as fights used to be held primarily at Thai Buddhist temples.
 At the start of each match, the two nak muay athletes will perform a Wai Khru Ram Muay which is a traditional dance.

-Each athlete will also be wearing Mongkhon and Pra Jiad.
-Mongkhon is the headband worn by fighters and is given by the trainer to a student to signify aptitude.
+Each athlete will also be wearing Mongkon and Pra Jiad.
+Mongkon is the headband worn by fighters and is given by the trainer to a student to signify aptitude.
 Pra Jiad are the traditional armbands worn by athletes.
 It is typically made by a close family member and meant to bring good luck to an athlete.
 It is a pillar of the sport and considered part of Muay Thai basics.

 A typical Muay Thai fighter today will have begun their professional career as a child somewhere between the ages of eight and fourteen.
 Nak Muays typically compete frequently, nearly weekly, so a career can often be short-lived.
 Many Nak Muays will have a decorated and full career by the time they are 25.
 This is also why so many fighters will have hundreds of bouts throughout their active years.

-Traditionally, music is played during matches with a live band.
+Traditionally, Muay Thai music is played during matches with a live band.
 Drums and pipes will be played throughout fights, and the music gets faster as the action accelerates.
 Experts of Muay Thai basics will often flood the arena to bet on matches.
 Gambling is a large cornerstone of Muay Thai.

 For naming a fighter, Nak Muays are typically assigned a nickname that they will use for their entire fight career, followed by the gym they train at.
 For example, Dieselnoi Chor Thanasukarn was born Thanakorn Sorndee but was given the name ‘Dieselnoi’ which means little diesel, and he trained at the Chor Thanasukarn gym.
 Thus, he uses the name “Dieselnoi Chor Thanasukarn.”
 Naming conventions for Farang do not follow the conventional Muay Thai basics, instead, they use their birth name.